adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 | MLP | 0.168 | 0.0987 |
 | LightGBM | **0.0312**  | **0.0203** |

-As observed, LightGBM has the best performance, which demonstrates the effectiveness of using gradient-boosting decision tree methods for problems like this.
+As observed, LightGBM has the best performance, which demonstrates the effectiveness of using gradient-boosting decision-tree methods for problems like this.
 The RMSE of 0.0312 and MAE of 0.0203 highlight the fairly high accuracy of LightGBM, considering that the majority of the demands fall below 0.249 as shown earlier.
 Specifically, the RMSE and MAE are 12.5% and 8.2% of this particular demand.
 Note that the errors for Linear Regression are extremely large.
 This is due to overfitting in linear regression, exacerbated by the large number of dummy variables that come from one-hot encoding.
 As such, since ridge regression has a regularizer term that penalizes large coefficients and minimizes overfitting, it performs much better than linear regression.
 MLP, on the other hand performs worse than LightGBM.

 ## Limitations and Areas of Improvements
 Due to the anonymity of the geo-locations of the data, city-specific optimizations are omitted.
 If city-specific information is available, more accurate features can also be derived.
 For example, places like Singapore often have government-planned regions, e.g. Downtown Core, Changi, etc. Each of these regions serves a particular function, e.g. business district or residential, and it may benefit the estimations if such finer-grained information is used.